csm_indonesien_friede_225.1008_02_3c4e1c7f7f.jpg

 • Prevention activities, such as skills development for community leaders, educators and activists, and public awareness campaigns on: Gender norms and power relations; physical safety and protection; legal frameworks and access to justice; safe access to basic needs; economic, educational and social equity.

-• Support activities for people affected by sexual and gender-based violence, focusing on: physical health; mental and psychosocial health; legal assistance and physical protection; socioeconomic empowerment; schooling for children of irregular migrants*.
+• Support measures for people affected by sexual and gender-based violence with a focus on: physical, mental and psychosocial health; legal aid and physical protection; socio-economic empowerment.

 • Annual regional platform on "Safe and Fair Migration" for mutual learning, networking with authorities and other actors, and planning joint actions and campaigns for better regional coordination and transnational accompaniment of victims.